About

 “Hello.
 They placed me at MMI and the insurance company cut me off.
 They say I’m at MMI and that I can go back to work.
 I don’t think I can go back to work since I’m still in terrible pain.”

-Why the Insurance Company places you on Maximum Medical Improvement?
-Why that happens is because the insurance company has kind of interpreted MMI–meaning Maximum Medical Improvement–to mean that you’re OK.
+Why were you placed on Maximum Medical Improvement by your insurance company?
+That is because the insurance company has interpreted MMI (Maximum Medical Improvement) to suggest that you are ok.
 You’re done.
 You’re at maximum medical improvement.
-You don’t need any more treatment.
-Therefore a lot of adjusters who are not doctors and are not lawyers either, tend to use that term to try to get people to go back to work.
+You do not require any more treatment.
+As a result, many adjusters who are not doctors nor attorneys utilize that word to persuade people to return to work.

 MMI Example No. 2